 Luckily, there is a thriving window glass industry, where specialists can easily fix small cracks in a windshield using a transparent epoxy, usually for under $100.
 It can be done wherever your car is, too; there's no need to take it to the shop.
 And better news, many insurance companies will pay for the repair, rather than have you wait until you need an entire new windshield, which could cost upwards of $500 or more.

 Spark plugs ignite the fuel mixture in the combustion chamber of your engine.
 When they become fouled or wear out, they no longer fire at the proper time or at all.
 This malfunction can cause your engine to idle roughly, hesitate, or surge.
 It can also result in lost power and acceleration.
 A blown spark plug can even result in raw gas being fed to the catalytic converter, which could cause it to fail prematurely.
 Spark plugs that are faulty can also result in your vehicle failing state pollution testing, bringing along all the hassles that entails.

-A new set of spark plugs and spark plug wires will set you back a mere $314.67, according to CarMD.com; that's not much in light of the cost of a new converter and the waste of fuel.
+A new set of spark plugs and spark plug wires will set you back a relatively low $361, according to CarMD.com; that's not much in light of the cost of a new converter and the waste of fuel.

 Balance Your Tires

 If you've ever driven a car that made you feel like your were slithering down the road instead of coasting, you know what it feels like to have tires that are out of balance.
 This unpleasant sensation isn't the only downside to this condition, however.
-Unbalanced tires can cause uneven wear on your tires; and a new set of tires for your favorite ride can easily reach $400 or more.
+Unbalanced tires can cause uneven wear on your tires.
+And if you get a bald or flat tire, getting a new set for your favorite ride can easily reach $400 or more.